 Community Service Division

-This page is a "work in progress" but will be revamped soon; however, there are several items that are ready that I did not want to wait to put out there.
-The documents that are going to be listed below are educational documents, one is a document that summarizes the different stages of a case in the criminal justice system and the others are safety tips to help prevent future crimes.
+This page is a "work in progress" but will be updated as more information is available.
+The documents that are listed below are educational documents, one is a document that summarizes the different stages of a case in the criminal justice system and the others are safety tips to help prevent future crimes.

 SERVING UP JUSTICE

 Serving Up Justice is the 79th Judicial District Attorney Office's community outreach project which consists of educational programs aimed at preventing crime by increasing public awareness and educating the community about the criminal justice system.
 The District Attorney's Office participates in many area events and has many educational programs available.

 Anti-Bullying Domestic Violence